Lesson summary

 - reflect upon a range of cultural interpretations of celestial phenomena

-- identify an Indigenous sky figure from an Indigenous nation
+- identify an Indigenous sky figure from a First Nations group

-- articulate the diversity of knowledge generated from astronomical observation by Indigenous Australians
+- articulate the diversity of knowledge generated from astronomical observation by First Nations peoples

-- research an Indigenous Australian nation’s interpretation of natural phenomena based upon astronomical observation.
+- research a First Nations group's interpretation of natural phenomena based upon astronomical observation.

 Lesson guides and printables